kanha165/Loan-Approval-Prediction-System-using-Machine-Learning/README.md

-# Loan Approval Prediction System
+# Loan Approval Prediction using Random Forest

-## 📌 Project Description
+## Project Overview
+This project implements a **Loan Approval Prediction System** using the **Random Forest machine learning algorithm**.
-The Loan Approval Prediction System is a machine learning project that predicts whether a loan application will be **Approved** or **Rejected** based on applicant details.
+The system predicts whether a loan application will be **Approved** or **Rejected** based on applicant details.

-The system uses a **Random Forest Classifier** trained on a real-world loan dataset.
+The complete project demonstrates an **end-to-end machine learning workflow**, including:
+- Training the model using a training dataset
+- Testing the model on an entire test dataset at once (batch testing)
+- Saving the trained model in `.pkl` format
+- Testing the model using **manual user input**

 ---

-## 🎯 Objective
+## Folder Structure
-To automate the loan approval process by analyzing applicant information and predicting loan eligibility accurately and efficiently.

----
+random forest/
+│
+├── train.csv
+├── test.csv
+├── loan_approval_model.pkl
+├── loan_test_results.csv
+│
+├── train_model.ipynb
+├── test_model_data.ipynb
+├── test_model_user.ipynb
+└── README.md

-## 📊 Dataset
+## Dataset Description
-- Source: Kaggle Loan Prediction Dataset
-- Files:
-  - `train.csv` – used for training the model
-  - `test.csv` – used for testing the trained model
-- Note:
-  - The `Loan_ID` column is removed as it is only an identifier and does not affect predictions.

----

-## 🧾 Features Used
+### Training Dataset (`train.csv`)
+The training dataset is used to train the Random Forest model.

+**Input Features:**
 - Gender
 - Married
 - Dependents